 This species is confined to gravel plains and heath slopes with open patches.
 All sites are within Tertiary sandstones, i.e., substrates with a circumneutral soil reaction (pH); however, this may be a coincidence due to its restricted range.
 The substrate is usually moderately coarse (mixed moraine, sand and gravel) and well-drained, in sites with little or early disappearing snow cover.

-Festuca brachyphylla is thermophilous in Svalbard and only found in one, climatically favourable area.
+Festuca brachyphylla is thermophilous in Svalbard and only found in a single, small and continuous, climatically favourable area.
 It has been found only in the middle arctic tundra zone and weakly continental section in Adventdalen and at Adventfjorden including Longyearbyen (Nordenskiöld Land) at Isfjorden, Spitsbergen, in one of the climatically most favourable parts of Spitsbergen.
 Here it has a number of sites from Hotellneset in the west to the middle parts of Adventdalen in the east.
-This restricted range is surprising as F. brachyphylla everywhere else is the most common representative of the group (also in the northernmost zones, see Aiken et al. 1995).
+This restricted range is surprising as F. brachyphylla everywhere else is the most common and widely distributed representative of the group (also in the northernmost zones, see Aiken et al. 1995).
 These small-grown, tussocky Festuca species have been collected regularly, and it is unlikely that the range is significantly larger in Svalbard than what is currently known.
 It suggests a single dispersal to the Adventfjorden district on Spitsbergen and subsequent spread, probably during the warmest part of the Postglacial Hypsithermal (7,000–4,000 years ago).

 In a circumpolar context, F. brachyphylla is the most widespread of all species in the complex, fairly common throughout all arctic parts of NE European Russia, Siberia, Beringia, Canada, and Greenland.
 It has been reported from the Murman area (Chernov 1953) but those records are not accepted by Elven et al. (2011).